Reference Library Sitemap

 Discover the Seashore.
 A Fascinating Place, The Intertidal: A Land between the Tides, An Incredible Wealth of Life, Find the Seashore Habitats, Investigate the Species of the Rocky Shore, Species of the Sandy Beach, and Species of the Sand Dunes, and more.

 Estuaries: Habitat for Wildlife.
 Where are Canada's estuaries?
 Why do plants flourish in estuaries?
 The estuarine food web, Plants in estuaries, Animals in estuaries.
 Includes map, drawings, illustrations and photos.
-See also Species at Risk in Canada and Wetlands.
+See also Species at Risk in Canada and Extent of Canada's Wetlands.

 Exploring Estuaries from U.S. Environmental Protection Agency (EPA).
 Estuaries are places where freshwater rivers and streams flow into the ocean, mixing with the seawater.
 A wide variety of birds, fish, and other wildlife make estuaries their home.